Frequently Asked Questions

-Between the years 2006 and 2016 college textbook prices increased at a rate more than four times that of inflation outpacing college tuition and fees.
+Between the years 2006 and 2016 college textbook prices increased at a rate more than three times that of inflation outpacing college tuition and fees.
 Seemingly indicating that students are being taken advantage of when it comes to course materials.

 OER also enable pedagogy impossible with traditional textbooks and resources.
 OU Modern Languages professor Julie Ward, Ph.D. whose class created an Open Anthology of Hispanic Literature.
 That's right – a student-created anthology not a student-consumed anthology.

 Yes, but . . .
 Legal licenses do exist to prevent commercial uses of otherwise free materials.
 Most notable is CC BY-NC.
 However, the most open licenses –the least restrictive licenses– do not prevent commercial uses.
 Most often commercial uses of OER are justified by there having been value added to the OER.
 In theory, it is that added value that end users should pay for because the original OER is still available for free.
-"Added value" can be anything from supplemental chapters, updated illustrations, added quizzes, to wrapping the resource in an LMS where users pay for access to that LMS.
+"Added value" can be anything from supplemental chapters, updated illustrations, added quizzes, to wrapping the resource in an LMS where users pay for access to that LMS, etc.